 D. SOUTHWEST - Counties of McKenzie, Dunn, Mercer, Oliver, Morton, Stark, Billings, Golden Valley, Slope, Bowman, Hettinger, Adams, Grant, Sioux, Emmons, Burleigh, and Kidder.

-These directors shall be elected for terms of two years; the directors from the Northeast and Southwest Districts shall be elected in odd-numbered years, while directors from the Northwest and Southeast Districts shall be elected in even-numbered years.
+These directors shall be elected for terms of two years; the directors from the Northeast and Southwest regions shall be elected in odd-numbered years, while directors from the Northwest and Southeast regions shall be elected in even-numbered years.
 They may succeed themselves once.

 Section 3: General Powers